Walk Window vs Checking the Weather App: Why Raw Data Isn't Enough

 - Make a mental judgment: "It's warm but not too bad.
 I'll go now before it gets hotter."

-This process requires you to:
+This process asks you to:

 - Know what temperature range you're comfortable in